codenothing/burst-valve/README.md

 // Resolution Order: run2, run3, run1
 ```

-**Note:** While early writing may be used in conjunction with overal batch process returned results, anything early written will take priority over returned results.
+**Note:** While early writing may be used in conjunction with overall batch process returned results, anything early written will take priority over returned results.

 ### Benchmark